Phone: (202) 540-7738

-David M. Rubenstein is a Co-Founder and Co-Executive Chairman of The Carlyle Group, one of the world’s largest private equity firms.
+David M. Rubenstein is a Co-Founder and Co-Executive Chairman of The Carlyle Group, one of the world’s largest and most successful private investment firms.
 Rubenstein co-founded the firm in 1987.
-Since then, Carlyle has grown into a firm managing more than $175 billion from 35 offices around the world.
+Since then, Carlyle has grown into a firm managing $222 billion from 33 offices around the world.

-Rubenstein, a native of Baltimore, is a 1970 magna cum laude graduate of Duke, where he was elected Phi Beta Kappa.
-Following Duke, Rubenstein graduated in 1973 from The University of Chicago Law School, where he was an editor of the Law Review.
+Rubenstein, a native of Baltimore, is a 1970 magna cum laude graduate of Duke University, where he was elected Phi Beta Kappa.
+Following Duke, Rubenstein graduated in 1973 from the University of Chicago Law School, where he was an editor of the Law Review.

-From 1973-75, Rubenstein practiced law in New York with Paul, Weiss, Rifkind, Wharton & Garrison.
-From 1975-76 he served as Chief Counsel to the U.S. Senate Judiciary Committee’s Subcommittee on Constitutional Amendments.
+From 1973-1975, Rubenstein practiced law in New York with Paul, Weiss, Rifkind, Wharton & Garrison.
+From 1975-1976, he served as Chief Counsel to the U.S. Senate Judiciary Committee’s Subcommittee on Constitutional Amendments.
 From 1977-1981, during the Carter Administration, Rubenstein was Deputy Assistant to the President for Domestic Policy.
-After his White House service and before co-founding Carlyle, Rubenstein practiced law in Washington with Shaw, Pittman, Potts & Trowbridge (now Pillsbury Winthrop Shaw Pittman).
+After his White House service and before co-founding Carlyle, Mr. Rubenstein practiced law in Washington with Shaw, Pittman, Potts & Trowbridge (now Pillsbury Winthrop Shaw Pittman).